tu-delft-library/il-master-thesis-guide/book/2b-create-keyword-search.md

 - Which synonyms are most likely to appear in the databases and journals relevant to my discipline?

 **Call to action:**
-Add your table of concepts and synonyms to your [Search Strategy Handout] so you can begin testing them in your database searches.
+Add your table of concepts and synonyms to your [Search Template](2-handout-search.docx) so you can begin testing them in your database searches.

 ```